zhenningtan/Practice/README.md

 # Practice
-This contains my practice project
+This is a practice project that I used simple dataset and machine learning algorithms to predict student admission